Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 This study aimed to assess the impact of a specialized hyperbaric oxygen therapy protocol on cognitive functions in those dealing with post-stroke cognitive symptoms at the late chronic stage.

-HBOT sessions improved “all the cognitive function domains, including memory, attention, processing speed, planning (executive functions) and coordination with 86% of the stroke victims achieving a clinically significant improvement”.
+HBOT sessions improved “all the cognitive function domains, including memory, attention, processing speed, planning (executive functions) and coordination, with 86% of the stroke victims achieving a clinically significant improvement”.

 These improvements offer hope that patients can still gain cognitive improvements even at a late, chronic post-stroke stage.